Which city is cheaper, San Diego or Sacramento?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Sacramento and San Diego.
+Many travelers come to Sacramento for the family-friendly experiences.
 Also, many visitors come to San Diego in the summer for the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences.

 Sacramento is a little warmer than San Diego in the summer.
-The temperature in Sacramento is usually 76°F (24°C) in July, and San Diego stays around 71°F (22°C).
+The daily temperature in Sacramento averages around 76°F (24°C) in July, and San Diego fluctuates around 71°F (22°C).

 People are often attracted to the plentiful sunshine in San Diego this time of the year.
 In Sacramento, it's very sunny this time of the year.
 Sacramento usually receives more sunshine than San Diego during summer.
 Sacramento gets 439 hours of sunny skies, while San Diego receives 306 hours of full sun in the summer.